Aviation Schools & Colleges

 3. Piloting and In-Flight Services

 Do you imagine yourself working as a pilot one day?
 With the proper flight training, you can make great progress in achieving that vision.
 Many of today's pilots will be retiring in the coming years, creating opportunities for people like you.
-In fact, by 2034, 558,000 new commercial airline pilots will be needed across the world.** And the pay is often very good.
-In 2015, the median salary for such pilots was $117,290 in the U.S.***
+In fact, between 2019 and 2038, about 804,000 new commercial airline pilots will be needed across the world, according to Boeing.
+And the pay is often very good.
+In 2021, the median salary for such pilots was $99,640 in the U.S.

 But pilots aren't the only ones who get to work in the sky.
-Globally, more than 36 million commercial flights are conducted each year.**** And most of them have a lot of passengers on board.
+Globally, about 37.8 million commercial flights are conducted each year, according to the International Civil Aviation Organization.
+And most of them have a lot of passengers on board.
 So becoming a flight attendant could be another appealing option.

 4. Airport and Airline Management and Services

-Worldwide, more than 3,800 airports and nearly 1,400 commercial airlines rely on ground crews and other workers who understand aviation fundamentals related to security, safety, flight operations, industry regulations, and other areas.**** From gate agents to cargo handlers to airport managers, the variety of career possibilities in this area is truly expansive.
+Airport and airlines rely on ground crews and other workers who understand aviation fundamentals related to security, safety, flight operations, industry regulations, and other areas.
+From gate agents to cargo handlers to airport managers, the variety of career possibilities in this area is truly expansive.

 5. Weather Science and Aerospace Engineering